 “The publication of sensitive government information is critical for the most influential and important journalism — the kind of reporting that calls the government to account and exposes wrongdoing, corruption and malfeasance,” said FAC Executive Director David Snyder.
 “We strongly believe the court will come to the conclusion that this type of investigation into reporters is clearly unlawful.”

-Adam Gershenson, David Houska and Maxwell Alderson of the law firm Cooley LLP prepared FAC’s amicus brief.
+Adam Gershenson, David Houska and Maxwell Alderman of the law firm Cooley LLP prepared FAC’s amicus brief.

 The case is Raimondo v.
 Federal Bureau of Investigation, Case No. 18-15416.